stofstik/audio-generator/README.md

 ## WIP

 ### About
-A service that hosts a file at a random port generated with some random SoX options
+A service that hosts a file at a random port, generated with some random SoX options
 Needs Service Registry https://github.com/stofstik/service-registry

 ### Installation